PatidarAsh/ReactJournal/README.md

-# Running Tests

-To run this Blog App on your local machine, follow these steps:
+# To run this Blog App on your local machine, follow these steps:

 ## Prerequisites
 Ensure that you have the following installed on your system: